coderleonardo/deploy_with_AWS_lambda_dynamo_APIGateway/README.md

 <img src="images/img11_API.jpeg" alt= “AWSConsole” width="600" height="300" style="text-align:center;">

-Click on the "/makeprediction" resource, then click on *Actions* to create a method to this resource.
+Click on the "/makeprediction" resource, then click on *Actions* to create a **POST** method to this resource.
 After this, follow the set up bellow:

 <img src="images/img12_API.jpeg" alt= “AWSConsole” width="600" height="300" style="text-align:center;">